AIMEE S. A. JOHNSON, Professor and Chair

 The requirements for acceptance into either course minor, such as prerequisite courses and grade average, are the same as for acceptance into the major.
 Students may not minor in both mathematics and statistics.

 By graduation, a statistics course minor must have at least 6 credits in mathematics and statistics courses.
-Those courses offered by the Department that do not count towards the major also do not count towards the statistics course minor.
-Along with the lower level courses listed above for the math course minor, every Statistics course minor must receive credit for, or place out of, CS 21, Stat 21, Stat 51 and Stat 61.
+Every statistics course minor must receive credit for, or place out of, CS 21, Stat 21, Stat 51 and Stat 61.
 At least one of Stat 51 or Stat 61 must be taken at Swarthmore.
 Students are advised to take CS 21 as early as possible, as it can be difficult to add the course in junior and senior years.

 The department offers preparations in the fields listed below.
 Each preparation is subject to External Examination, including a 3-hour written examination and a 45-minute oral examination.
 Each preparation consists of a specified pair of credits.
 The specified credits are listed after each field.